Get

 Absolutely not.
 Under no circumstances should you intentionally feed a corn cob to your dog.
 Corn cobs pose an extremely high risk of causing intestinal obstruction in a dog.
 Even if your dog is very large, there is still a high risk of a corn cob causing an obstruction.
 The smaller your dog (or the bigger the corn cob piece they ate), the higher the risk of obstruction.

 If your dog ate a corn cob, you should immediately contact your veterinarian.
-They will likely advise you to bring the dog in to be seen.
+They’ll likely advise you to bring the dog in to be seen.
 Sometimes, inducing vomiting may remove the corn cob if it’s in pieces, but you should never attempt to induce vomiting in your dog at home for something like this without explicit direction from your vet.
 Your dog will be safer having vomiting induced at your vet’s clinic, assuming that’s the treatment direction your vet wants you to go.

 If your dog develops an obstruction from consuming a corn cob, this is a medical emergency and should be treated with urgency.
 This type of obstruction often involves surgical intervention to remove the obstruction.
-Sometimes, corn cobs can be removed via an endoscope, which is not particularly invasive.
+Sometimes, corn cobs can be removed via an endoscope, which isn’t particularly invasive.
 However, if the corn cob has moved out of the stomach, it’s very likely your dog will need to have open abdominal surgery to remove the obstruction from the intestines.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!